 It’s a great breakfast, but I hardly ever go to a Waffle House.
 There aren’t any in DC or the near suburbs, and going to one would take at least an hour.
 When I travel, I usually get a free breakfast at the hotel, grab something I can eat while I’m driving, or do without.
 I do remember at least one breakfast meeting a few years ago at a Waffle House in Montgomery, the one on the Eastern Bypass.

-A good friend, Bruce Higbie, has a daughter who worked as an accountant for Waffle House — she may still.
+A late dear friend, Bruce Higbie, had a daughter who worked as an accountant for Waffle House — she may still.
 And at least once every year, every single employee of the Waffle House organization, from the CEO down, spends at least one day working in one of the restaurants, taking orders, serving food, and busing tables, just like CEO Ehmer in Wilmington.
 I admire Waffle House for that.

 You should give Waffle House a try.
 They make a very good breakfast, and they do a lot to help people in need.
 They deserve our support.